joelmazer/star-jetframework/UPDATES.md

         cout<<CentMaker->GetName()<<endl;  // print name of class instance
 ```
 new changes or notes:
-1) see trigger flags section in readPicoDstDummyMaker.C, as there are now 3 bad tower lists, for different constituent cuts.
+1) see tower flags section in readPicoDstDummyMaker.C, as there are now 3 bad tower lists, for different constituent cuts.
 And it is set from the
 ```
   double fJetConstituentCut = 2.0;
 ```
+The bad tower list used is decided based on your constituent cut.

-2) remove instances of the SetCentralityDef() setter from your classes if they exist and use the cent maker as used in StDummyMaker.cxx and readPicoDstDummyMaker.C
+2) remove instances of the SetCentralityDef() setter from your classes (except StCentMaker) if they exist and use the cent maker as used in StDummyMaker.cxx and readPicoDstDummyMaker.C
 ```
   jetTask->SetCentralityDef(CentralityDefinition); // run based centrality definition
 ```